 Tax Prep Checklist for Credits and Deductions — There are many tax credits and tax deductions for various expenses, which are designed to help lower the amount of tax that an individual has to pay.
 Note that many of these items may not apply to you (yet).

 - Medical expenses

-Tax Prep Checklist for Direct Deposit Are you interested in having your tax refund directly deposited into your bank account?
-If so, you will need to provide two things:
+Tax Prep Checklist for Direct Deposit — Are you interested in having your tax refund directly deposited into your bank account?
+Choosing this option means you will get your refund faster.
+In order to set up Direct Deposit, you will need to provide some information, including: